-(5) Loosen the lower limit mechanical stop.

-A mechanical stop is mounted on both the top and bottom of Joint #3.
+- (5) Loosen the lower limit mechanical stop. - NOTE A mechanical stop is mounted on both the top and bottom of Joint #3.
 However, only the position of the lower limit mechanical stop on the top can be changed.
-Do not remove the upper limit mechanical stop on the bottom because the calibration point of Joint #3 is specified using the stop.

-(6) The upper end of the shaft defines the maximum stroke.
+Do not remove the upper limit mechanical stop on the bottom because the calibration point of Joint #3 is specified. - (6) The upper end of the shaft defines the maximum stroke.
 Move the lower limit mechanical stop down by the length you want to limit the stroke.

-For example, when the lower limit mechanical stop is set at "340 mm" stroke (standard), the lower limit Z coordinate value is "-340".
-To change the value to "-250", move the lower limit mechanical stop down "90 mm".
+For example, when the lower limit mechanical stop is set at "170 mm" stroke (standard), the lower limit Z coordinate value is "-170".
+To change the value to "-100", move the lower limit mechanical stop down "70 mm".
 Use calipers to measure the distance when adjusting the mechanical stop.